YassenTech/SQL-Server-SSMS-Database-Skills-and-Services-I-Offer/README.md

 39. Save changes with COMMIT
 40. Undo mistakes with ROLLBACK

+# Summary Of What I can Help With
 41. Database building
 42. Query writing and optimization
 43. Data cleaning and formatting